 A good rule of thumb when cooking grits is that they will absorb about four times their volume in liquid.
 Therefore, to prepare one cup of grits, you'd use four cups of water or stock, simmering for twenty to twenty-five minutes until the liquid is fully absorbed.
 Instant grits are also available, which cook in just a few minutes.

-Grits are a popular breakfast staple in the American South, where they're served instead of potatoes.
-But they can be eaten at any meal, with shrimp and grits being a particularly popular recipe.
+Grits are a popular breakfast staple in the American South, where they're served instead of potatoes, but they can be eaten at any meal.

 And now here's something you might not know: grits and polenta are not the same things.
 And it's not because polenta is yellow and grits are (usually) white.
 Grits are made from ground dried hominy.
 And the word hominy refers specifically to corn (usually a variety of corn called flint corn) that has been treated by soaking and cooking it in an alkali solution, usually something called limewater.

 This process is called nixtamalization, and it also produces two additional characteristics of hominy that distinguish it from ordinary field corn (aka dent corn, or simply maize), which is what's used to make corn flakes, cornmeal, and yes, polenta.